katyhuff/blog/_posts/2014-05-16-whistling-vivaldi.markdown

 to please take care of one another.
 I'm sometimes a lucky recipient of one of these and, as mass emails go, they are charming.

-In addition to these emails, it turns out, Claude Steele recently wrote a book that my friends have all simultaneously suggested that I read.
-The book is called ["Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do,"](http://www.amazon.com/Whistling-Vivaldi-Stereotypes-Affect-Issues/dp/0393339726 "Whistling Vivaldi")  and I read it this week [1].
+In addition to these emails, it turns out, Claude Steele once wrote a book that my friends have all recently and simultaneously suggested that I read.
+The book is called ["Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do,"](http://www.amazon.com/Whistling-Vivaldi-Stereotypes-Affect-Issues/dp/0393339726 "Whistling Vivaldi")  and I read it this week ([Steele,2011]).
 What follows is my quick review.

 # Whistling Who?